 Member representatives of each of the funds sit on the LGPS Central Joint Committee which provides oversight of the delivery of the objectives of the pool, the delivery of client service, the delivery against the LGPS central business case and to deal with common investor issues.
-The joint committee provides assistance, guidance and recommendations to the individual councils, taking into consideration the conflicting demands and interests of the participants within the pool.
+The joint committee provides assistance, guidance, and recommendations to the individual councils, taking into consideration the conflicting demands and interests of the participants within the pool.
 The joint committee does not have delegated authority to make binding decisions on behalf of the participating councils.

-An update on Internal Audit arrangements was provided to the Council's Local Pension Board in May 2022.
-This included a summary of work completed during 2021/2022 and what is planned for 2022/2023.
-The internal audit functions of the eight LGPS owners have formed an Internal Audit Working Group (IAWG) and agreed a four-year internal audit plan of work.
-The County Council's Internal Audit & Assurance Service concluded a review (initially started in 2020/2021) of LGPS Central Investments with an overall 'substantial' opinion.
-The 2021/22 audits were assigned to Nottinghamshire County Council (Investments), and Worcestershire County Council (Governance).
+An annual update on Internal Audit arrangements was provided to the Council's Local Pension Board in April 2023.
+This included a summary of work completed during 2022/2023 and work planned for 2023/2024.
+The internal audit functions of the eight LGPS owners have formed an Internal Audit Working Group (IAWG) and agreed a four-year internal audit plan of work from 2019/20 to 2022/23.
+Audits for the final year of the four-year plan, i.e. 2022/23 audits were assigned to Cheshire West & Chester (Governance) and Derbyshire County Council (Investments).
+Following completion of these, the four-year cycle will re-start.